 The majority of the Academy Trust's income is obtained from the Education & Skills Funding Agency (ESFA), in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the period ended 31 August 2019 and the associated expenditure are shown as restricted funds in the statement of financial activities.
+The grants received from the ESFA during the year and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
 Income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.